-Confusion is normal if you have Snow Queen and Marble Queen Pothos, for they have a close resemblance and are often mistaken as the same, but that is where you go wrong.
+The world is putting its money on Snow Queen vs. Marble Queen Pothos, for they have a close resemblance and are often mistaken as the same, but that is where you go wrong.

 Thus, continue till the end to identify differences in leaves, growth, light demands, and other factors for Snow Queen and Marble Queen Pothos.